tencent cloud

 Step 3: Consuming Messages

-TDMQ RocketMQ 5.x series supports two consumption modes: Push Consumer and Simple Consumer.
-The following example code uses Push Consumer.
+TDMQ for RocketMQ 5.x series supports two consumption modes: Push Consumer and Simple Consumer.
+The following sample code takes Push Consumer as an example.

 public class NormalPushConsumer {